-I watched the most beautiful sunset I’ve ever seen, out of the window of a rural wedding venue a few weeks ago.
-I was photographing speeches at the time so of course the subject matter in front of me was a pivotal and crucial part of the day.
-I still felt a bit sad that I was missing such a spectacular sunset though and if those speeches had been an hour earlier or 30 minutes later, I’d have been outside photographing my couple’s portraits in the most beautiful golden light.
+Today I want to talk about the importance of light and wedding photography.
+I watched the most beautiful sunset I’ve ever seen, out of the window of a rural wedding venue a while ago.
+I was photographing speeches at the time so the subject matter in front of me was a pivotal and crucial part of the day.
+I still felt a bit sad that my couple was was missing a spectacular sunset though.
+If speeches had been an hour earlier or 30 minutes later, we’d have been outside taking some pictures in the most beautiful, golden light.

-Light has a massive impact on how your wedding photographs will look.
-Different light creates different moods in pictures, so if you’ve seen particular images in my wedding photography portfolio that you love, it’s worth planning your photography around the type of light I’ve used, so we can create images with a similar mood.
+Light has a massive impact on how your wedding photographs look.
+Different light creates a significantly different mood, especially in pictures.
+If you’ve seen particular images in my wedding photography portfolio that you love, it’s worth planning your photography around the type of light the picture features, so we can create images with a similar mood.

-It’s worth noting that this will, of course, be subject to the light and weather on the day.
-And of course if you’re having a winter wedding but have fallen in love with sun drenched images from the middle of summer, I’ll be really happy to talk through what’s realistically achievable on your wedding day.
+This will be subject to the light and weather on the day, of course.
+And if you’re having a winter wedding but have fallen in love with sun drenched images from the middle of summer, we’ll need to work with the light we have.
+I’ll be really happy to talk through what’s realistically achievable on your wedding day.

 Here’s a little bit more about different lighting conditions and how they’ll impact on your wedding photography.